César Berthier

 Louis César Gabriel Berthier de Berluy (/fr/; 9 November 1765 Versailles – 17 August 1819 Château de Grosbois (Seine-et-Oise)), was a French Napoleonic War general.

 Early life

-He was the son of Jean-Baptiste Berthier (1721-1804), an engineer and lieutenant-colonel ennobled by Louis XV of France, and a brother of Louis-Alexandre Berthier the Empire maréchal, the division general Victor Léopold Berthier, and maréchal de camp Joseph-Alexandre Berthier, 1st Viscount Berthier (1821).
+He was the son of Jean-Baptiste Berthier (1721-1804), an engineer and lieutenant-colonel ennobled by Louis XV, and a brother of Louis-Alexandre Berthier the Empire maréchal, the division general Victor Léopold Berthier, and maréchal de camp Joseph-Alexandre Berthier, 1st Viscount Berthier (1821).

 César was born on 9 November 1765, at 3, rue de l’Indépendance américaine, in Saint-Louis parish, at Versailles, and was baptised on 20 November.

 Career

 After the coup of 18 Brumaire in Year VIII (9 November 1799) he was appointed inspector of reviews.
 At Marengo on 25 Prairial in the year VIII (14 June 1800), he was made adjutant to Joachim Murat, commander of the cavalry.
 Promoted to Brigadier General on September 4, 1802, he succeeded his brother Victor Léopold Berthier the following year as chief of staff in Paris, the latter being called to leave for Germany.

 He was made a commander in the Legion of Honor on 14 January 1804, and in 1805 he obtained the command of an army of observation on the coast of Holland.
 He became a division general on 3 January 1806.